cjacker/opensource-toolchain-stm32/README.md

 As any other ARM based MCUs, the toolchain for STM32 consists of:

-* Compiler: ARM GCC toolchain
+* Compiler: GCC / Rust
 * Debugger: OpenOCD/gdb
-* SDKs
+* SDKs: Various
 * Flashing tool: ISP and OpenOCD.

+# Compiler

-# ARM GCC toolchain
+## GCC

-STM32 use the 'arm-none-eabi' GCC toolchain. it's not neccesary to build the toolchain yourself, since there are already a lot of well supported prebuilt release and already widely used by developers.
+STM32 and various XX32 use the 'arm-none-eabi' GCC toolchain, since they all are based on Cortex-M. it's not neccesary to build the toolchain yourself, there are already a lot of well supported prebuilt release and already widely used by developers.

 You can download the prebuilt toolchain for various host from https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads.